ryanrolds/presentations/slides/cicd.md

 ???
 So, we know what CI/CD is on paper.
 What does it look like in practice?
+Workflows and IaC are the largest changes.
+Pushing commits and merging pull requests are the primary triggers.
+Running integration and deployments are automatic or push botton

 ---
 class: middle, no-dots